 - Vegan Chickpea and Eggplant Dip with Dill Pesto from Imagelicious

 Hope you love this easy white bean dip recipe as much as we do!

 If you make this Mediterranean dip, be sure to leave a comment below.
 Love hearing from you!
 Thank you!

 Mediterranean White Bean Dip

-- 19 ounce can unsalted white navy beans , rinsed & drained (or white kidney/cannellini beans).
+- 19 ounce can unsalted (or no salt added) white navy beans , rinsed & drained (or white kidney/cannellini beans).

 - ¼ cup Greek yogurt